premail/premail/README.md

 - Remove the `.github` folder if you don't want to use [GitHub Actions](https://docs.github.com/en/actions).
 - Install with `npm i`

-## If you have Sublime Text 3

-Install the Package
-[MJML-syntax](https://packagecontrol.io/packages/MJML-syntax) for (minimal) help with syntax highlighting.
+- If you have Sublime Text 3, install the Package [MJML-syntax](https://packagecontrol.io/packages/MJML-syntax) for (minimal) help with syntax highlighting.